scottsan/mapbox-gpx-with-slope-shading/README.md

 ## How does it work?
 * given a GPX file...
-* convert the file to GeoJSON using this library from mapbox - https://github.com/mapbox/togeojson
+* the code will convert the file to GeoJSON using this library from mapbox - https://github.com/mapbox/togeojson
-* then, convert the track points from the GeoJSON to track segments
+* then, the code converts the track points from the GeoJSON to track segments

 For example, GPX files store points.
 We need to create geo features for each segment between the points so that the segements can be colorized separately based on their slope.